biocompute-objects/bco_api/docs/deployment/localDeployment.md

 python3 manage.py runserver
 ```

-The BCO DB is designed to run on the default django port `8000`.
+The BCO DB is designed to run on the default Django port `8000`.
 If you want to use another port you can specify that option at the end of the command: `python3 manage.py runserver 8181`

 Make sure API is accessible via web browser.
-If it worked you should be able to see the Django Admin site at:
+If it worked, you should be able to see the Django Admin site at:
 ```
 http://localhost:8000/api/admin/
 ```
-If it worked you should be able to Log in with the superuser credentials you created or imported
+You should be able to log in with the superuser credentials you created or imported

-If you copied over the existing dbs you should be able to use any of the tokens[KEYs] listed in the [authtoken_token.tsv](/admin_only/test_database_tables/authtoken_token.tsv) table to submit requests via the [Swagger page](http://localhost:8000/api/docs/)
+If you copied over the existing databases you should be able to use any of the tokens[KEYs] listed in the [authtoken_token.tsv](/admin_only/test_database_tables/authtoken_token.tsv) table to submit requests via the [Swagger page](http://localhost:8000/api/docs/)

 Otherwise you will have to create a new user. #TODO: Add to FAQs